This is a gear review of the most comfortable bike seats for bike touring and bikepacking 2025.

 Alongside this, the Selle Anatomica X1 staddle is made with the finest leather possible, which will give you a luxurious feel.
 With the dual reinforcing laminated leather layers, this leather is durable and will last on your saddle.

 The leather molds to your body, for the perfect fit.
-However, unlike other leather saddles, this saddle takes a very long to be broken in and should be quite comfortable right out of the box.
+However, unlike other leather saddles, this saddle takes a very long to break in and should be quite comfortable right out of the box.
 This leather seat is supported by long chromoly rails.

 Overall, this is one of the most comfortable leather bike seats on the market.